jherdman/ember-cli-chartist/README.md

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v3.12 or above
+* Ember.js v3.13 or above
-* Ember CLI v2.13 or above
 * Node.js v10 or above
 * You can see which version of Chartist is used [by examining `package.json`](https://github.com/jherdman/ember-cli-chartist/blob/master/package.json).